-Step 1: Identify PBS genes from Aim 2A and overlay them on metabolic pathways from KEGG, PlantCyc, Reactome etc.
+Step 1: Identify PBS [spell this out] genes from Aim 2A and overlay them on metabolic pathways from KEGG, PlantCyc, Reactome etc.

-Step 2: For each PBS gene construct a Node vicinity network from coexpression of gene with all other genes from the medicinal organ in all species.
+Step 2: For each PBS gene construct a Node vicinity network from the -co-expression of the gene with all other genes from the medicinal organ in all species.
 Correlation of expression (R≥0.8,p<0.01) is used to create gene pairs that are then linked by transitive closure to form modules.
-Modules are overlaid on metabolic pathways similar to Step 1.
+Modules are overlaid on metabolic pathways as in Step 1.

-Step 3: Pathway over representation analysis performed with PBS genes using a Z-score to measure the difference between observed and expected (under a hypergeometric distribution) number of genes in a pathway.
-Permutation tests will then be conducted to assign a P-value to each pathway.
+Step 3: Perform pathway over-representation analysis with PBS genes using a Z-score to measure the difference between observed and expected (under a hypergeometric distribution) number of genes in a pathway.
+Permutation tests will then be conducted to assign a p-value to each pathway.
 All pathways are ranked based on this p-value.

-Step 4: Pathway over representation analysis is repeated with the PBS-seeded NVNs from medicinal organs and a p-value is again calculated as described in Step 3.
+Step 4: Repeat pathway over-representation analysis with the PBS-seeded NVNs [spell out] from medicinal organs and calculate a p-value as described in Step 3.
 All pathways are ranked based on this p-value.

-Step 5: Rank product of each pathway is calculated as the product of its rank from Step 3 and Step 4.
-This method will rank pathways with a greater percentage of genes providing PBS support for medicinal plants higher.
-Coexpression of genes within a pathway in medicinal plant organs will elevate its rank further due to the rank product approach.
-This ordered list of pathways provides the best candidate for biosynthesis of therapeutic molecules and the partitions expected to contain compunds produced by such pathways will be prioritized in Aim 3 as described below.
+Step 5: Calculate the rank of each pathway as the product of its ranks from Step 3 and 4.
+This method will rank pathways higher that have a greater percentage of genes providing PBS support for medicinal plants.
+The pathway rank will further increase if the pathway has co-expression of genes in medicinal plant organs due to the rank product approach.
+This ordered list of pathways provides the best candidate for biosynthesis of therapeutic molecules and the partitions expected to contain compounds produced by such pathways will be prioritized in Aim 3 as described below.

-It should be noted that certain highly correlated NVN’s expressed in the Medicinal plants will not map to any known pathways in standard metabolic databases.
-The most promising NVN’s (expressed highly in medicinal tissues but not others) are then labelled putative novel pathways and members of this NVN will be manually curated against all known gene sequences in public databases (eg. NCBI’s Nucleotide database) with particular attention to those described in previous literature as being involved in the biosynthesis of bioactive compounds and the advise of our natural product consultant will be sought to elucidate the class of compound that might be generated by this “pathway”.
+It should be noted that certain highly correlated network modules expressed in the Medicinal plants will not map to any known pathways in standard metabolic databases.
+The most promising of such modules (expressed highly in medicinal tissues but not others) are then labelled putative novel pathways and members of this module will be manually curated against all known gene sequences in public databases (eg. NCBI’s Nucleotide database) with particular attention to those described in previous literature as being involved in the biosynthesis of bioactive compounds.
+We will also seek the advice of our natural product consultant to elucidate the class of compound that might be generated by this “pathway”.

-Figure 6.
-General approach to identify therapeutic pathways based on gene expression and interaction data.
-Transcriptomes of 50 plants will be sampled from bioactive and inactive tissues.
-Genes that support the branching of therapeutic from non-therapeutic plants, in the phylogenetic analysis (Fig. 4 &5), and their neighbours from the co-expression/metabolic network form the best candidates for biosynthesis of healing compounds.

 NEED INPUT FROM MARKUS LANGE ON HOW TO TRANSLATE THE PATHWAY INFORMATION INTO LEADS FOR AIM 3.

 The primary outcome of this analysis will be the identification of pathways that are associated with classes of compounds eg., alkaloids, flavonoids etc. that are produced in the medicinal tissues through the elucidation of pathways showing an evolutionary signal in the medicinal plant species and/or clades.
 This knowledge will greatly help focus the extraction and bioassay efforts in Aim 3.
 Crucially, this approach will simultaneously identify key components (through phylogenetic signal) and their pathway neighbours (through network analysis) that are responsible for the production of therapeutic compounds.
 These compound and pathway predictions will be verified through standard natural product chemistry and bioassays in Aim 3.